Skip to main content

 ~56 km (35 mi.)

-The more rural regions around Moncton and its twin city of Dieppe offer a wonderful contrast to the area’s central hub.
+The more rural regions around the cities of Moncton and Dieppe offer a wonderful contrast to the area’s central hub.
 With incredible historical and cultural significance - not to mention country roads that are a road tripper’s delight - it’s highly recommended to spend some time in the Cradle of Acadie and other surrounding areas.

 Located at only 20 minutes from Dieppe via NB-106 E, Memramcook—also known as “the beautiful valley”—is one of those places you simply shouldn’t skip on your trip through Southeast New Brunswick.
 The region features vast marshlands, Acadian dykes and aboiteaux, along with walking paths and orchards, and is a significant migration route for songbirds, ducks and herons.